Skip to Content

 You Don’t Get to Enjoy Fresh Air, Nature, or the Great Outdoors

-You’ll also get a healthy dose of vitamin D, which plays a pivotal role in bone health, immune functions, and mood regulation.
+You’ll also get some vitamin D when you cycle outside.
+This is important for bone health and immune function.
 According to the Cleveland Clinic, “About 1 billion people worldwide have vitamin D deficiency, while 50% of the population has vitamin D insufficiency.
 Approximately 35% of adults in the United States have vitamin D deficiency.”

 It’s a Repetitive Workout